studiohyperdrive/ngx-tools/README.md

 To setup this project, clone the repo and run `npm i` to install the dependencies.

+## Documentation
+You can find the documentation for all of our packages on our [Documentation Website](https://open-source.studiohyperdrive.be/).

 ### NPM

 The available command are: